sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

 ## Using Result

-Result is very well integrated into the language.
+Result integrates well into the language.
 It's implemented as an enumeration with two possible types.

 ```rust
 enum Result<T, E> {